liveaction/liveaction-integrations/LiveNX/LiveAssist/router-configs/README.md

-# Inserting recommended and running router configs into LiveNX so LiveAssist can analyze them
+# Recommended and running router configs for LiveAssist

 ## Example of adding a running router config